Staff and Board Directory

 Carrie Praeger, bookkeeper

-Erin Hoolihan, special events staff
+Erin Hoolihan, office and events staff

-Michael Chicoria, special events staff
+Michael Chicoria, events and education

 Most staff can be reached by calling 401.596.8663 during business hours.